 Anna has a passion for the cinema experience and is driven to ensure that future generations can continue to enjoy independent cinemas and see a broad spectrum of specialised films.
 She has a penchant for the gloriously camp and darkly comic Australian ‘glitter cycle’ films of the 1990s such as: Strictly Ballroom (1992, Dir.
 Baz Luhrmann), Priscilla Queen of the Desert (1994, Dir.
 Stephen Elliott), and Muriel’s Wedding (1994, Dir.
 P.J Hogan).

 Milly currently works as a freelance Arts Producer and Coordinator on a variety of creative projects in the region.
-She produces the Young Norfolk Arts Festival, a platform that celebrates creativity and performance by and for young people in Norfolk.
-Her background is in both film and music, working as a freelance musician, workshop facilitator and events coordinator with organisations like Norfolk & Norwich Festival, the British Film Institute, the Norwich 2040 Local Cultural Education Partnership and Creative Arts East.
+They produce the Young Norfolk Arts Festival, a platform that celebrates creativity and performance by and for young people in Norfolk.
+Their background is in both film and music, working as a freelance musician, workshop facilitator and events coordinator with organisations like Norfolk & Norwich Festival, the British Film Institute, the Norwich 2040 Local Cultural Education Partnership and Creative Arts East.

-Since graduating from Norwich University of the Arts with a BA in Visual Studies in 2010, she has worked at Cinema City in Norwich as Education Officer for their educational charity Cinema City Education.
-From 2017-2019 she was with the Norfolk & Norwich Festival working on their Festival Bridge programme.
+Since graduating from Norwich University of the Arts with a BA in Visual Studies in 2010, they have worked at Cinema City in Norwich as Education Officer for their educational charity Cinema City Education.
+From 2017-2019 they were with the Norfolk & Norwich Festival working on their Festival Bridge programme.